10 Of The Biggest Dog Breeds In The World

 The Biggest Dog In The World Ever

-Back in the 2012, The Guinness World Book of Records gave the title of tallest dog to Zeus, a great Dane from Ostego, Michigan.
+Back in the 2012, The Guinness World Records Book gave the title of tallest dog to Zeus, a great Dane from Ostego, Michigan.
 Zeus was 44 inches tall on all four feet, but stood a whopping seven feet four inches on his hind legs!
 Can you imagine such a dog jumping on you and greeting you at the door?
 Zeus’ pet parents said he was very gentle and laid back—he loved anyone and the other pets in his home.
 He got along with everyone.
 In fact, Zeus was a therapy dog who visited hospitals and schools.

 To get a drink, Zeus preferred to head to the kitchen sink for his water.
 When it came to sleeping, he enjoyed sharing his bed with his pet parents (actually, it was their bed!).
 He ate a large quantity of food—30 lbs of dog food over the course of two weeks.
 Who could imagine!
 Zeus died of old age when he was five.
 That’s not old for many dogs, but is a good long life when it comes to such large dogs as Great Danes.
 His family has missed him very much, but are happy to have had him in their lives.
 Another famous biggest dog in the world was a blue Great Dane named Giant George who is also a record holder in the Guinness World Book.